For some children and youth, it takes a little extra to have a good experience with sports and become part of a positive community.

 Based on more than 10 years of experience in organizing tailor-made sports activities for children and young people in vulnerable positions, GAME has developed 10 recommendations (DK – 10 gode råd) on how to create inclusive sports activities.

-In GAME’s current project ‘Friendships on Asphalt’, supported by the VELUX Foundation, many of the children have had bad experiences in sports settings, and GAME sees examples of children struggling with anxiety to such an extent that they had forgotten what their bodies could normally do such as climbing trees, jumping around, cycling or even just playing.
+In GAME’s current project ‘Asphalt Meet-Up’, supported by the Danish Health Authorities, many of the children have previously had bad experiences in sports settings and GAME sees examples of children struggling with anxiety to such an extent that they had forgotten what their bodies could normally do such as climbing trees, jumping around, cycling or even just playing.
 They were simply not in touch with their body anymore.

 In addition, children with psychosocial disabilities are sometimes motorically challenged and have underdeveloped physical abilities due to lack of exposure and positive experiences with physical activities, which in turn makes it even more difficult to become a member of a local sports team.